openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-app-ability-insightIntentContext.md

 # @ohos.app.ability.InsightIntentContext (InsightIntent Call Execution Context)

-The **InsightIntentContext** module provides the InsightIntent call execution context, which is an attribute of the base class for InsightIntent call execution and provides basic capabilities for the base class.
+The **InsightIntentContext** module provides the InsightIntent call execution context, which is a property of the base class for InsightIntent call execution and provides basic capabilities for the base class.

 > **NOTE**
 >